my1396/R-Notes/0201-Rmd-Basics.Rmd

-`.Rmd` documents can be edited in either source or visual mode.
+`.Rmd` documents can be edited in either `source` or `visual` mode.
 To switch into visual mode for a given document, use the Source or Visual button at the top-left of the document toolbar (or alternatively the `Cmd+Shift+F4` keyboard shortcut).

+**Visual mode**

 - Visual mode allows you to preview the effect after having compiled the markdown file.

-  ❗️But it modifies your code siliently, be cautions with visual mode.
+  ❗️But it modifies your code silently, be cautions with visual mode.

-- More user-friendly in terms of providing dropdown menus for editting.
+- More user-friendly in terms of providing drop down menus for editing.

 - Visual mode supports both traditional **keyboard shortcuts** (e.g. `Cmd + B` for bold) as well as markdown shortcuts (using markdown syntax directly).
 For example, enclose `**bold**` text in asterisks or type `##` and press space to create a second level heading.